 An expensive distraction

-It’s not just those without ID that will have to pay up, either buying ID cards or giving up paid work to apply for ID documents at a distant town hall.
+It’s not just those without ID that will have to pay up.
 The government’s own figures suggest the scheme will cost up to £180,000,000 extra a decade.

 We’ll all pay – and for what?
 Making it slower to vote – as poll workers try to match passports with ten-year-old photos to their owners and driving licences that are still in voters’ maiden names.
 Should already over-stretched local council workers be able to turn people away from polling stations due to bureaucratic errors?